September 2025 – Jericho Writers

 But how many talented writers give up before getting to the deal stage, because the silence has ground them down?
 Or hear from friends about how tough it is, and decide not to submit at all?

 And how do you hold onto the passion that first drove you to write?
-As someone who has faced this as an author myself – and helped many writers to overcome the hurdles to get published, here are my GHOSTS golden rules for overcoming rejection (and its even meaner cousin, total indifference)
+As someone who has faced this as an author myself – and helped many writers to overcome the hurdles to get published, here are my GHOSTS golden rules for overcoming rejection (and its even meaner cousin, total indifference).

-Gamify: if you reward yourself for taking more steps or eating more veg, approach querying in the same way.
+if you reward yourself for taking more steps or eating more veg, approach querying in the same way.
 Focus not on finding the dream agent – who might be busy, or ill, or just plain rude – but on the numbers.
 Imagine there’s an app (maybe you want to make one) giving you rewards at 10, 50, 100 rejections – work out what the rewards are and look forward to reaching each milestone.

-Helicopter view: the ghosting is not about you.
+The ghosting is not about you.
 Zoom out and you’ll be able to see the context here – fewer editors are handling more books so they’re under more pressure.
 Even the best agents are being ghosted themselves.
 Concerns about AI, book piracy and shrinking profits make the snail-like publishing world even more glacial.

 Experienced authors like me – I was first published in 2003 – have seen how a previously polite industry doesn’t have time for ‘good’ manners.
 Maybe that’s a good thing, maybe not.
 But as authors we have to adapt our mindset to keep our sanity.
 Part of that is about keeping informed about the industry – knowledge is power.